mxxdxxx/FirebrowseR/vignettes/FirebrowseR.md

 ```

 The code above, looking at the dimensions of the returned data frame, indicates that there are only 250 patients, which does not correspond the number given at the [Firebrowse website](http://firebrowse.org/).
 This is due to the fact, that the Firebrowse API returns the data page wise, with a default page size of 250 entries (this holds for all functions/queries).
 The global limit for the page size is 2000.
 We can resolve this issue by iterating over the pages, until we receive a data frame with less than the page size (250) entries.
-Also we need to adopt the column names from the first frame, since the does not return column names for page > 1.
+Also we need to adopt the column names from the first frame, since the API does not return column names for page > 1.

 ```r
 all.Received = F